HITS-AIN/GPCC.jl/README.md

 using ProgressMeter, ThreadTools # need to be independently installed

-using PyPlot # we need this to plot the posterior probabilities, must be independently installed.
+using Plots # we need this to plot the posterior probabilities, must be independently installed.
 Other plotting packages can be used instead

 ProgressMeter.ncalls(::typeof(tmap), ::Function, args...) = ProgressMeter.ncalls_map(args...)
 # this line makes ProgressBar work with ThreadTools, see https://github.com/timholy/ProgressMeter.jl#adding-support-for-more-map-like-functions